BeepSheep254/Powder-Engine-Site/it-didnt-work.md

 # It didn't work!

-If someone just linked you to this, you have tested positive for Stupid Bitch disease.
+If someone just linked you to this, you have tested positive for Stupid Idiot disease.
 The primary symptom is saying that your code "didn't work" with no explanation, or otherwise doing a really shitty job when asking a question or getting help with a code issue.
 As you can see, this can have serious consequences for the friends and loved ones of the affected.

 Thankfully, there is a cure.
 Please take the following prescription: